 Boat houses are prohibited.
-Dock and accessory building/structure lighting is prohibited.
+Dock and accessory building/structure lighting is prohibited within the waterfront setback.
 Lighting of any other structures within the Waterfront Overlay though, if provided, shall be of low intensity, shielded, below tree line and downward-directed so as to prevent glare and appearance from a public way or waterbody, the illumination of the night sky, or adjoining properties.